porjo/dockerinflux/README.md

+DEPRECATED in favour of Telegraf + Docker plugin for input, and Chronograf for output

 ## Dockerinflux

 Dockerinflux populates [InfluxDB](http://github.com/influxdb/influxdb) backend with metrics (CPU, memory) from Docker containers running on localhost.
 These can then be graphed using a frontend like [Grafana](http://github.com/grafana/grafana)